cloudfoundry/bosh-cli/README.md

 This allows you to deploy multiple deployments with different manifests, as long as they're in different directories.

-Do not delete this file unless you have already deleted your deployment (with `bosh-micro delete` or by manually removing the VM, disk(s), & stemcell from the infrastructure).
+Do not delete this file unless you have already deleted your deployment (with `bosh-init delete` or by manually removing the VM, disk(s), & stemcell from the infrastructure).

 ## Other

-To build bosh-micro see our [workstation setup docs](https://github.com/cloudfoundry/bosh-micro-cli/blob/master/docs/build.md).
+To build bosh-init see our [workstation setup docs](https://github.com/cloudfoundry/bosh-init/blob/master/docs/build.md).

-To run bosh-micro tests see our [test docs](https://github.com/cloudfoundry/bosh-micro-cli/blob/master/docs/test.md).
+To run bosh-init tests see our [test docs](https://github.com/cloudfoundry/bosh-init/blob/master/docs/test.md).

-To deploy BOSH with UAA using bosh-micro see our [UAA docs](https://github.com/cloudfoundry/bosh-micro-cli/blob/master/docs/uaa.md).
+To deploy BOSH with UAA using bosh-init see our [UAA docs](https://github.com/cloudfoundry/bosh-init/blob/master/docs/uaa.md).

-To learn more about the bosh-micro design see our [architecture docs](https://github.com/cloudfoundry/bosh-micro-cli/blob/master/docs/architecture.md).
+To learn more about the bosh-init design see our [architecture docs](https://github.com/cloudfoundry/bosh-init/blob/master/docs/architecture.md).